 Here is what Katja’s scoli curves look like.

-Yep, looks like an almost straight spine to me.
+Yep, looks like an almost straight spine to me, yet Katja is still in a lot of pain.

-Small curves can also affect one’s self-esteem.
+In addition to being painful, small scoliosis curves often affect one’s self-esteem.
 I have a scoli client in her late 30’s that has an amazing-looking body and a small scoli curve in her lumbar spine.
-I can see muscular discrepancies, but you’ve got to really know what you are looking for to notice it.
-Well, she wouldn’t wear a swim suit in her teens and still won’t wear one.
-She could be a darn swimsuit model for heaven’s sake!
-Small curves can have just as big an impact as large ones where self-image is involved.
+As a movement practitioner, I can see muscular discrepancies, but you’ve got to really know what you are looking for to find them.
+However, that is not how this client feels.
+She wouldn’t wear a swimsuit in her teens, and still won’t wear one because of how self-conscious her small curves make her feel.
+As far as I’m concerned, she could be a swimsuit model!
+This just goes to show that small curves can have just as big an impact as large ones on a person’s image and self-esteem.

 I have one more interesting email to share with you from a woman named Jennifer in Hawaii.
-In a pervious email exchange, Jennifer shared that she has an 11-degree scoli curve.
-I quickly quipped back “Wow, 11 degrees, that’s NOTHING.
+In a previous email exchange, Jennifer shared that she has an 11-degree scoli curve.
+I quickly quipped back “wow, 11 degrees, that’s NOTHING.
 Literally, your spine has to be 10 degrees in order to get a diagnosis of scoli.”
 This was her thought-provoking response:

 Yes, my 11 degrees still impacts my life.
 If I’m not looking head on when sitting or talking to someone, it throws off my whole spine.
 Also, during my period I get what I call a “scoliosis headache”.
 It’s the weirdest thing.
 Before my period, I get unstable and everything snaps and pops and is very loose.
 Then during my period everything seizes up and gets tight like a rope.
 I know my hormones have something to do with this.